bgsoftware/company-site/_posts/2019-06-04-why-a-software-purchase-is-absolutely-an-emotional-one.md

 ---
 layout      : blog
-title    : Why A Software Purchase Is Absolutely An Emotional One subtitle : ...and doesn't making the right call feel awesome? image    : 2019-06-04-why-a-software-purchase-is-absolutely-an-emotional-one.jpg author   : John Scott comments : true
+title       : Why A Software Purchase Is Absolutely An Emotional One description : ...and doesn't making the right call feel awesome? image       : 2019-06-04-why-a-software-purchase-is-absolutely-an-emotional-one.jpg author      : John Scott comments    : true tags        : [BG Software, Blog, John Scott]
 ---

 At first glance, one would think the decision-making process for a software purchase is pure logic: it needs to do A so we can generate reports about B and it’d be great if it could do C. Meet those criteria, and done.